MADH95/JSONLoader/README.md

     {
       "Track": "MyTrack.mp3",
       "Volume": 1
+    },
+    {
+      "Track": "AnotherTrack.wav",
+      "Volume": 1
     }
   ]
 }
 ```
-You can add as many tracks as you want inside of "Tracks", following the example (with a new object for each one).
+You should put your mod's prefix in the "Prefix" field.
+You can add as many tracks as you want inside of "Tracks", following the example above.

-"Track" should be the name of your track.
+"Track" should be the name of your audio file.
+The audio file should be located inside of the `BepInEx/plugins` folder.
+The supported audio formats currently are MP3, OGG, WAV and AIFF.

 "Volume" should be the volume of your track, from 0 to 1, where 0 is silence and 1 is full volume.
 If you want your track to be at half volume, for example, you can put 0.5 in the Volume field.

 ## Debugging
 The easiest way to check if the plugin is working properly or to debug an error is to enable the console.
 This can be done by changing